puma13992/digial-patient/README.md

 ## Existing features

 - __Home screen__
-  - The home screen shows information about the website and explains briefly in a FAQ the most important things.
+  - The home screen shows information about the website and explains briefly in a FAQ-toggle the most important things.
   - The image is intended to symbolize the interface between doctor and patient via the digital medium/the website.

   ![Home screen](static/media/readme/home-screen.png)